eclipse/omr/doc/compiler/memory/MemoryManager.md

 It does not free memory when requested; instead it changes the permission on the freed memory.
 The purpose of this is to help debug memory corruption issues.
-It uses `TR::RawAllocator` for all its internal memory mangement requirements.
+It uses `TR::RawAllocator` for all its internal memory management requirements.
 The compiler will use this Low Level Allocator when the `TR_EnableScratchMemoryDebugging` option is enabled.